STAY AT WWU AND ASSISTANCE

 Where can international researchers from risk areas carry out a Covid-19 test after arriving in Münster?

 (1) If you live in the WWU guesthouses, we strongly recommend you to stay in domestic quarantine for five days after arrival, after which you can be tested free of charge by the WWU Employee´s Medical Service (AMD).
-In this case, the following procedure applies:
+This is valid even if current regulations eventually don´t oblige you to quarantine or you already produced a negative Covid-19 test upon arrival.
+To carry out the test please follow these steps:

-g.
-Test results should always be communicated in cc with the Welcome Centre to email@example.com .
+- Test results should always be communicated in cc with the Welcome Centre to firstname.lastname@example.org.

-What needs to be done in case of Covid-typical symptoms?
+How to proceed in case of Covid-typical symptoms?

 In case you show symptoms always retreat to voluntary quarantine and get in contact with a medical study, the local Corona hotline (Tel.
 02 51/4 92-10 77) or – only in severe cases - the medical emergency number (Tel.
 116 117).
 If you cannot obtain a test at your general practitioner, a list to the closest testing doctors according to the postal code can be found on this website https://www.coronatestpraxis.de/.
 In alternative, you can be tested without an appointment - but with a longer queue – at the MEDIS test centre on Albert-Schweitzer-Straße 11 [Container 2].
 The opening hours are Monday to Friday 8 am until 4 pm and on the weekends and holidays from 9 am until 1 pm.